-Andrew R. Hoad,[1] 51, British, is the Executive Vice President of ATI until March 17, 2018.
-He was elected as director of ATI during the regular meeting last February 22, 2018 replacing Mr. Kwok Leung Law.
+Andrew R. Hoad, 51, British, was elected as director of ATI during the regular meeting last February 22, 2018 replacing Mr. Kwok Leung Law.
 Mr. Hoad was also elected by the Board as Chairman effective April 1, 2018, to replace Mr. Rashed Al Hassan Abdulla.
+He was the former Executive Vice President of ATI until March 17, 2018.
 Effective April 1, 2018, Mr. Hoad will be the CEO and Managing Director of DPWorld Asia Pacific Region.
 Prior to ATI Mr. Hoad has been based elsewhere in the Asia Pacific region, the Middle East, Europe and the Americas, most recently as chief executive of DP World terminals in Peru and the Dominican Republic; and prior to this as Commercial Director Asia Pacific, based in Hong Kong and Dubai, Before DP World he was General Manager of CSX World Terminals Europe, and he began his maritime career with the P&O Group, where he undertook a variety of management roles including General Manager for Saudi Arabia and the Red Sea region for P&O Containers, and Commercial Manager for Southampton Container Terminal with P&O Ports.
 Mr. Hoad holds both Bachelor and Masters degrees in History and Economic History from Pembroke College Cambridge University, qualifications from the Institute of Chartered Shipbrokers, and has undertaken executive management programs at IMD Business School, the National University of Singapore and Case Western Reserve University.